carole-arbogast/react-assignment-digia/README.md

 Note: if you're using npm, please refer to the [official documentation](https://docs.cypress.io/guides/getting-started/installing-cypress#Opening-Cypress) to start Cypress.

 Once Cypress is open, you can choose which test suite to launch.
-For now there is only one called "index.spec.js".
+For now there is only one called "index.spec.ts".
 All the tests will be run automatically in the browser you've selected.